discord-net/Discord.Net/docs/guides/deployment/deployment.md

 ---
-uid: Guides.Concepts.Deployment
+uid: Guides.Deployment
 title: Deploying the Bot
 ---

-# Deploying the Bot
+# Deploying a Discord.Net Bot

 After finishing your application, you may want to deploy your bot to a remote location such as a Virtual Private Server (VPS) or another